To receive ongoing notifications about clinical drug trials and patient enrollment, please register in our Cavernous Malformation Registry.

 In CCM disease research, a variety of animal models are used, including c.
 Elegans (worms), zebrafish, and mice.

-Phase II clinical trials are larger studies of patients for whom the drug intends to treat, may be placebo controlled, and aim to investigate the effectiveness of the new drug.
+Phase II clinical trials are larger studies of patients for whom the drug intends to treat, can be placebo-controlled, and aim to investigate the effectiveness of the new drug.

-Phase III clinical trials are even larger trials that aims to confirm effectiveness, monitor side effects and may compare to other approved treatments (if available).
+Phase III clinical trials are even larger trials that aim to confirm effectiveness, monitor side effects, and may compare to other approved treatments (if available).

 Rho Kinase and its associated signaling molecules are involved in regulating important cellular processes including proliferation and maintaining/changing cell shape.
-Drugs targeting the Rho Kinase protein are of interest for CCM treatment because in CCM gene mutations cause an overactivity of Rho Kinase.
+Drugs targeting the Rho Kinase protein are of interest for CCM treatment because in CCM gene mutations cause overactivity of Rho Kinase.
 Studies in mice have shown that inhibiting (blocking) Rho Kinase function can fix leaky blood vessels and limit the formation of new lesions.
 Several Rho Kinase inhibitors are of interest to CCM researchers and one is currently in trials.
 In addition to lowering cholesterol, statin drugs affect the Rho Kinase signaling pathway.
-Atorvastatin is a statin drug currently in a Phase I/II trial to test its effects on cavernous angioma with symptomatic hemorrhage.
+Atorvastatin is a statin drug currently in a Phase I/II trial to test its effects on cavernous malformation with symptomatic hemorrhage.
+BA-1049 is a new Rho Kinase Inhibitor being developed by Neurelis specifically for cavernous malformations.

-Oxidative stress refers to state in which the cell has an overabundance of reactive oxygen species (ROS).
+Oxidative stress refers to a state in which the cell has an overabundance of reactive oxygen species (ROS).
 ROS are naturally occurring molecules that need to be kept at a regulated level to avoid damaging the cell.
-A variety of molecules can detoxify ROS including, REC-994 (Tempol).
+A variety of molecules can detoxify ROS including REC-994 being developed by Recursion.
+REC-994 is in Phase II trials in the United States.

 Inflammation is a normal way that the body protects itself or responds to injury.
 However, too strong an inflammatory response can also contribute to disease, as is the case with CCM; therefore, inflammation may become a drug target.